Guide to properly layering The Ordinary products

 1. Don’t buy too many products of the same solution or category.

 I know from experience that when you first hear about The Ordinary you will fill your basket right up because the products look so cheap.
 But seriously, don’t waste money.
-You will end with lots of products that conflict and not enough time to use them all.
+You will end up with lots of products that conflict and not enough time to use them all.

 2. Stick to the same routine for a good few weeks for the best results.